nico142857/tara_regulation/out_results/README.md

 ### out_correlation
 It contains heatmaps, clustermaps, and networks of correlation between the variables involved in this study: TFs abundance matrices and environmental data collected by Tara.

+### out_regressions
+It contains initial analysis on the regressions between TFs clr-abundance and environmental variables.

 ### out_initial_predictions
 It contains initial exploratory results aimed at investigating the capacity of transcription factors (TFs) to sense the environment